cart-inception/multi-model-discussor/README.md

 3. Ensure no firewall is blocking port 11434
 4. Test the connection directly with `curl http://localhost:11434/api/tags`

+### Gemini API Issues

+If you have problems with Google Gemini models:

+1. Verify your API key is correct and properly configured
+2. Check your API key permissions and quotas in Google AI Studio
+3. Try refreshing the models list in the Gemini Configuration section
+4. Check for any error messages in the API response

 ### Model Loading Problems

 If models aren't appearing or loading:

-1. Go to Advanced Configuration > Ollama Configuration
+1. Go to Advanced Configuration > Ollama Configuration or Google Gemini
 2. Click "Refresh Models" to update the available model list
-3. If models are missing, pull them using Ollama or the UI
+3. For Ollama models that are missing, pull them using Ollama or the UI
-4. Verify model names in the application match those in Ollama
+4. Verify model names in the application match those in your model providers

 ### UI Responsiveness